hexablock/fidias/gateways/README.md

 #### /v1/hexalog/*{ key }*
 This endpoint allows operations directly against the log.
 Its use is intended for admin purposes only.

+#### /v1/blox
+This endpoint allow operations on the content-addressable storage

 #### /v1/status
 This endpoint returns the status of the node.